awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-enable-compression.md

 For an existing API, you must deploy the API after enabling the compression in order for the change to take effect\.
 For a new API, you can deploy the API after the API setup is complete\.

+**Note**
+The highest\-priority content encoding must be one supported by API Gateway\.
+If it is not, compression is not applied to the response payload\.

 **Topics**
 + [Enable Payload Compression for an API Using the API Gateway Console](#api-gateway-enable-compression-console)
 + [Enable Payload Compression for an API Using AWS CLI](#api-gateway-enable-compression-cli)